NYCPlanning/ae-code-interview/README.md

     1) a REST API for reading and updating deliveries
     2) a front-end web application that uses that API to show delivery drivers the data and allows them to update it.

-The acceptance criteria below specify the necessary features for the application.
+The acceptance criteria below specify the expected features for the application.
 However, they are not exhaustive of all possible scenarios.
-Please add any additional code or document strategies on how to make the applications more robust.
+Please add any additional code to make the applications more robust.
+If implementing your idea is not feasible within the allotted time, you may also document your thoughts with comments, readme notes, or some other method.

 ## Front End
 The frontend can be considered the primary user interface for delivery drivers.
 It consists primarily of a map and a separate list of deliveries.
 The acceptance criteria below outline the specifically expected functionality.
 The exact layout and styling is at your discretion.
 With that in mind, please feel free to keep the visual design and layout of your front-end as simple as you would like.
 We encourage you to build toward “minimum viable product” for styling and then return to improving them and using your creativity if you have time.